rohit311/customdataTableLWC/README.md

 ## Roadmap
-1. Make the component generic for supporting most of the objects
+1. Make the component generic for supporting most of the objects.
-2.
+2. Make the data table columns dynamic and configurable.
+3. Add support for experience(community) pages.